Foundation year

 What is a foundation year?

-A foundation year is an additional year of study at the start of your course.
-It is designed to provide you with a strong foundation of subject knowledge and the academic skills needed to progress onto your chosen honours degree.
+A foundation year is an extra year of study at the start of your course.
+It provides you with the subject knowledge and skills needed to progress onto your chosen honours degree.

 How does a foundation year work?

-You will enrol onto a four-year undergraduate degree programme, or five-year if you choose to undertake a sandwich year, with the first year (Level 3) being a foundation year.
+You will enrol onto a four-year undergraduate degree programme, or five-year if you choose to undertake a sandwich year.
+This means your first year will be a Level 3 foundation year.

-This additional year of study offers a supportive introduction to university life and the opportunity to examine and practice academic skills such as writing, research and project management, which are all applied from Level 4 onwards.
+A foundation year ensures a supportive introduction to university life and the opportunity to practice academic skills such as writing, research and project management.
+These skills are all applied from Level 4 onwards.
 You will also get the chance to explore professional skills and employability.

-Once you pass the foundation year, you will then progress directly onto the first year of your chosen honours degree, without the need to reapply.
+Once you pass your foundation year, you will then progress onto the first year of your chosen honours degree.
+You will not need to apply again.

 Could a foundation year be for you?